zdebeer99/gojade/ReadMe.md

 Jade template rendering library for Google Go programing language (golang).
 GoJade is inspired by the javascript template library http://jade-lang.com/

 GoJade renders a jade file directly to HTML.

-all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for one or two.
+all examples on http://jade-lang.com/ and http://jade-lang.com/reference/ is working except for inline tags and filters.
 See status for more details.

 pull request welcomed.

-Version: 0.012 Alpha

-This library is under development and changes can be expected.

 MIT License (MIT)